ShreyanshJoshi/2048-Game/README.md

 ## How to play on your machine ?
 To play the game locally, clone the repository and download the source files.
 Store them in a designated folder on your local machine.
 From that directory, if you are a linux/mac user, run the command `make` on terminal.
 Just doing this will run the makefile and produce the executable.
 If you are a windows user using cmd, run `g++ driver.cpp basic_functions.cpp helper_functions.cpp moves.cpp operations.cpp`.

+## To do
+Design a GUI for this command line game, so that it is much more appealing to play.
+I also plan to host it for public use after that by creating a website for the same.